 Have you ever seen commercials on daytime TV for CoolSculpting and wondered if it really works?
 Heck, the commercials basically present it as some type of magic wand that eliminates fat without ever giving you a good idea of what it is.
 Well, let’s shed a little light on the mystery and talk about what CoolScuplting is and whether it really works.
 And we’ll also look into another, lesser-known alternative known as SculpSure.

-You you work out, you diet, you exercise.
-But you still have those certain spot that you just can’t seem to change.
+You work out.
+You diet.
+You exercise.
+But you still have those certain spots that you just can’t seem to change.
 Maybe it’s some extra fat under your chin, or you have love handles that simply won’t go away no matter how ripped the rest of your midsection is.
 For those of us in similar positions, cosmetic surgery might be an option to consider.

 After an effective marketing campaign on TV that made CoolSculpting treatments look like a day at the spa, it naturally became a highly sought after procedure.

 Disclaimer: Always talk to your doctor before undergoing any type of procedure.
 CoolSculpting and SculpSure are not weight-loss options.

 The medical term for CoolSculpting is cryolipolysis.
 While the advertisements will state that CoolSculpting “targets, freezes, and eliminates treated fat cells”, this is simply a nice way of saying that fat cells are permanently killed by exposing them to freezing temperatures.

 The CoolSculpting machine is placed on the area to be treated, and it uses a vacuum suction to hold onto the skin.
 Then over a period of 30-60 minutes, the machine cools the area to a point where the fat cells are irreversibly damaged, thus killing the fat cells.